 At the bottom of the Raven panel are buttons to open the system settings control panel, activate power settings and power off.

-Right-clicking on the desktop opens a limited menu with the ability to create a new folder, change background, open terminal window and organize icons.
+Right-clicking on the desktop opens a limited menu with the ability to create a new folder, change the background, open a terminal window, and organize icons.

 The application menu has no cascading views.
 It is a two-column design.

 The left column lists the application categories.
 The right column lists the individual apps in that category.
-A search window at the top of the two columns makes it easy to quickly locate any installed program.
+A search window at the top of the two columns makes it easy to locate any installed program quickly.

 One of the essential make-or-break functions of any Linux desktop is the UI’s handling of virtual workspaces.
 Depending on the distro and the desktop flavor involved, workspace switching can be inconvenient or very limited.
 Budgie’s approach to this task is somewhere in the middle of the usability scale.